itinance/redux-saga-rn-alert/README.md

 ```

 In this example an alert-box will be shown with two buttons "Cancel"
 and "ok".
-If the user taps on "cancel", a ```yield put()``` will be
+If the user taps on "cancel", a `yield put()` will be
-executed with a user-defined action, while "ok" raises a ```yield call````
+executed with a user-defined action, while "ok" raises a `yield call`
-to the pop-method of the Router from [react-native-router-flux] (https://github.com/itinance/react-native-router-flux).
+to the pop-method of the Router from [react-native-router-flux](https://github.com/itinance/react-native-router-flux).

-Instead of executing a "plain" function, you can also call a method passing
+Instead of executing a "plain" function like `pop()` without any arguments, you can also call a method passing arguments:
-arguments:

 ## Example 2